-On June 21, we’ve invited career services representatives from all over Europe to our very first Career Services Day, held at the Sorbonne in Paris.
-Our goal was to provide the 130 representatives in the room with insights on the new generation, the changes in the world of work, and how higher education institutions can help students grow.
+On June 21, we invited career services representatives from all over Europe to our very first Career Services Day at the Sorbonne University in Paris.
+Our goal was to present the 130 representatives in the room with insights on the new generation, the changes in the world of work, and how higher education institutions can help students grow.

 “Our mission is to prepare the new generation to reach their full potential, embrace the future with optimism and make their mark in the world”, said Célia Galas, the Chief Marketing Officer at JobTeaser, to launch this whole day full of keynotes, workshops and networking.
 Let’s go through some key learnings from that day.

 Employers need a mix of skill, knowledge and abilities from students.
 Nowadays, they don’t just need technical experts: they need people to make a difference on a personal level.
 They are looking for T-shaped professionals, that know a broad range of interpersonal skills and have a deep understanding of their speciality.

 " In the UK, today, 80% of employers don’t care about the subject that a new hire has studied."

 Employers can hire someone who has every skill at hand already or hire someone with potential and spend money to train them.
 You will soon be able to download Stephen Isherwood’s presentation on our blog.

 The mindset is key for hiring, more than actual skills: to work in an international environment, according to the ISE, the language is not as important as being able to interact with varied cultures.
 Resilience and self-awareness, for example, are key itorecruiting young talent.
 This learning is shared by our McKinsey keynote speakers, who confirmed that needs from companies will change drastically before the year 2030: physical and basic cognitive skills will be replaced with technological skills, as well as social and emotional skills.